tuantrinh9876/citybike-dataset/Readme.md

-# The New York Citi Bikes Data Set
+# The New York City Bikes Data Set
 ### Trinh Dinh Tuan
 ### Data Analyst Portfolio 2022
 ### Tools used in this project